amirkarimi/browser-hub/README.md

     - `to_url`: The URL will be replaced by this string.
 Backreferences, such as `\6`, are replaced with the substring matched by group 6 in the `from_url_regex`.
+- `profile_specific_urls`: [Array] If the URL contains any of the specified items in this field, Browser Hub will check whether any profile-specific browser is running, and open the URL in that browser instance.
+If more than one profile are running, one of them will be selected randomly (usually the one that was run first).
+This is useful for cases where we can't recognize the profile from the URL (e.g. Google Docs).